 Getting It Right From the Start

+For more on your ongoing obligations to tenants, see our guide to landlord maintenance responsibilities in Ontario.
 If you've recently acquired a rental property or are setting one up for the first time, a property management company like Prospera Properties can do a comprehensive safety walkthrough before your first tenant moves in.
 Getting the fundamentals right — including fire safety — protects your tenants and protects you.

 It's one of those areas where the cost of doing it correctly is trivial compared to the cost of getting it wrong.